Indians in Thailand

 Indians in Thailand, often referred to as Thai Indians, are citizens of Thailand with full or partial Indian ancestry.
+They are a part of the Indian diaspora.

 An opinion poll in 2010 stated that 37% of Thai people had positive views about India, contrasted with 37% of Thai people having negative views about India.

 History

-Since ancient time, there have been various exchanges between the India and Thailand.
-India was known as Jambudvipa and South East Asia was known as Suwannabhumi.

-Indo Thai trade relations go back to 500 BCE at least where evidence indicates presence of trade relations with north India (Etched carnelian beads) and south India (Indo -Pacific beads).

-Buddhism and Hinduism originally arrived to Thailand from India and spread over the centuries.
-King Ashoka sent monks from India to countries overseas to spread Buddhism, and the first major site was established at the city of Pataliputra in 218 BE.
-It was also heavily influenced by Theravada Buddhism by contact with Sri Lanka.

 The Mariamman Temple, Bangkok is the first modern temple built in the South Indian architectural style.
 It was built in 1879 by Vaithi Padayatchi, a Tamil Hindu immigrant.

 British East India Company

-Modern Indian communities have been around since the 1860s of the British Raj era.
-Most of the Indians arrived in the last century, notably from Tamil Nadu and other areas of Southern India.
-Some others came from Northern India such as Delhi, Punjab, Rajasthan and some from Gujarat.

 Some Thai Muslims, especially in the Southern part of Thailand, have Indian ancestry.
 A notable number of Sikhs established a small area in Bangkok called Phahurat which grew into a strong town rivaling Chinatown, who tend to have jobs in business rather than as professionals due to their cultural values.

 The historical number of the Indian population in Thailand can be seen in British consular statistics; however, these figures often lumped Indians together with Sinhalese and Malays.
 According to 1912 statistics, there were 30 Indians registered in the Chiengmai (Chiang Mai) consular district, 41 Indians and Malays in the Puket (Phuket) consular district, 40 Indians and Malays in the Senggora (Songkhla) consular district, and 423 Indians, Sinhalese, and Malays in the Bangkok consular district.